nocobase/docs/docs/en-US/handbook/ui/blocks/block-settings/block-linkage-rule.md

 ## Introduction

-Block linkage rules allow users to dynamically control the display and hiding of blocks.
-Specific blocks can be automatically hidden or shown based on certain conditions.
+Block linkage rules allow users to dynamically control the visibility of blocks, enabling the management of element display at the block level.
+As containers for fields and action buttons, blocks enable users to flexibly control the visibility of the entire view from the block's perspective.

 ![20250427140619](https://static-docs.nocobase.com/20250427140619.png)